object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 An important rule in interpreting Python errors, the reasons for which we will return to, is to always read the error message from the bottom up.
-In this case, the last line contains the name of the exception which has been raised :obj:`ZeroDivisionError`, followed by a colon, followed by a descriptive string providing more information about what has gone wrong.
+In this case, the last line contains the name of the exception which has been raised, :obj:`ZeroDivisionError`, followed by a colon, followed by a descriptive string providing more information about what has gone wrong.
 In this case, that more or less says the same as the exception name, but that won't be the case for all exceptions.
-The four lines above the exception are called a traceback.
+The four lines above the exception are called a :term:`traceback`.
 We'll return to interpreting tracebacks presently.
 In this case the error is easy to interpret and understand: the code divided the :class:`float` value `0.` by another zero, and this does not have a well-defined result in Python's arithmetic system.